tale-toul/ACMPolicies/README.md

 ### Local Storage Operator

 This is a one time configuration policy.
-Apply the policy untill the operator is fully installed, the disable it or modify the placement object so it is not watching the cluster anymore.
+Apply the policy until the operator is fully installed, then disable it or modify the placement object so it is not watching the cluster anymore.

-The config map **init-configmap.yaml** contains the channel and starting version to install the operator.
+The config map **init-configmap.yaml** contains the channel and starting version of the operator.

 Edit the config map file to set the channel and initial version to be installed